Catallactic/catallactic-site/docs/whitepaper.md

 	<img src="https://gasclick.pe/img/price_determination2.svg" width="70%"></img>
 </div>

 In ord to implnt th tabilization mchanim, a rrv account mut back vry xchang pair.
 Tokn will b puld rom th rrv account to h pair whn i ncary to provid liuidity to rduc th pric.
-Convrly, tokn will b olvd rom th pair to th rrv account whn i ncary to rduc liuidity to th pair in ordr to rduc th pric.
+Convrly, tokn will b olvd rom th pair to th rrv account whn i ncary to rduc liuidity to th pair in ordr to rduc th price.

-#### 7.2.
+### 7.3.
 Negotiation Allocation

 Negotiation Allocation if focused mainly in assigning funds to the pools of the exchanges where the token will be traded.
 In this portion will be inlcuded: